Skip to content

 Telnet and unencrypted management interfaces are disabled OS default

-Idle session timeouts are configured OS default
+Idle CLI session timeout OS default

 3. Network and Firewall Hardening